In Salah: Geography

-A creeping sand dune on the western edge of town is advancing on the city and cuts In Salah in half.
+A creeping dune on the western edge of town is advancing on the city, cutting In Salah in half.
 The dune is moving at a speed of approximately one meter (three feet) every five years.
 As buildings are covered by its leading edge, structures at the back of the dune are being gradually uncovered.
 When a formerly covered location at the back of the dune once again becomes free, it is established who the past owners were and the building is restored and moved into by relatives.
-Four red or violet clay brick ksour (walled villages) are found in the oasis, each having its own citadel.
+Four red or violet clay brick ksur (walled towns) are in the oasis, each having its own citadel.

 Climate

 In Salah has a hot desert climate (Köppen climate classification BWh), with long, extremely hot summers and short, warm winters, and averages just 16 mm of rainfall per year.
 Summer temperatures are consistently high as they commonly approach 50 C but temperatures at night fall low enough to around 30 C. The high temperature of 49.8 °C was registered on 29 July, 2018.
 Even in early May or in late September, daytime temperatures can easily soar to 45 C. The Sahara region of Algeria is the source of a scorching, sometimes dusty and southerly wind called the Sirocco which parches the plateaus of northern Algeria for up to 40 days and reaches the Tell coastal region for as many as 20 days.
 During winter, nights can be chilly and frost is by no means unknown but the days are pleasantly warm, sunny and dry.
 In Salah has recorded at least 35 C in every month of the year including January and December as the absolute records high temperatures are respectively 35 C and 36 C for these two months.
 The absolute records low temperatures are below the freezing point, with -4 C recorded in January and -1 C recorded in both February and December, although freezing temperatures are very rare and don't occur each year.
 Average annual relative humidity is low with only 24%.
 The sky is clear all year and cloudy days are very rare.
 Thereby, the solar irradiation is among the highest found on the planet and the annual sunshine duration is estimated between 3,700 h and 4,000 h.
 In Salah is often quoted as one of the hottest spots worldwide.
 With Adrar and Reggane, In Salah forms the "Triangle of Fire" as local inhabitants say due to the extreme desert heat that bakes the region from May to September.